 This film is artsy, pretentious, and oblique…and I love it.
 A woman played by Jennifer Lawrence (mother) and a man played by Javier Bardem (him) live in a large, isolated home in marital bliss.
 They are visited by a man who refuses to leave and is coddled by Bardem character.
-More and more people inexplicably arrive, culminating into a violent cult-like climax that is completely bonkers and difficult to watch.
+More and more people inexplicably arrive, culminating in a violent cult-like climax that is completely bonkers and difficult to watch.

 Why do I like this movie?
 The performances are stellar.
 I’ve always been underwhelmed by Jennifer Lawrence’s acting (even in her big roles), but here she emotes something primal and so pure that you want to protect her.
 Javier Bardem is good as the paradoxical him.
 Ed Harris is wonderful as the creepy first visitor.